-Join my mailing list for a monthly newsletter, exclusive content, and super fun giveaways.
+Join my mailing list to receive a free short story, monthly newsletters, and super fun giveaways.

 “Tracy Ewens writing proved to be what I crave from my romance books.
 Angst and conflict coupled with a character driven plot guided by charming, unassuming characters and terrific writing.”